Parenting an adolescent isn’t easy.

 3. Employ Other Adults

-We all want our kids to come to us with their problems and worries, and it might be difficult to imagine encouraging them to confide in someone else.
-Surround your teen with other adults you trust so that when difficulties arise, there is an adult besides a parent to confide in.
+While you work on your relationship with them (or your own issues) surround your teen with other adults you trust so that when difficulties arise, there is an adult besides a parent to confide in.
 This can be extended family members, coaches, or even fellow parents of teens.
 Many times, having the option to talk something out with an adult other than mom or dad can be pretty freeing and remove the threat of overreaction that parents sometimes experience.

-We let my daughter know there were three other women that we had faith in to provide sound guidance) she could always go to if she didn’t want to come to us with questions or issues.
+We let my daughter know there were three other women that we had faith in to provide sound guidance she could always go to if she didn’t want to come to us with questions or issues.
 Often, another source giving the same counsel you might is more impactful because they’re not the parent.
 Definitely a better solution than soliciting advice from her peers.

-Let your big kids know that you’re watching their (and their peers) behavior with supervision to determine how much time they’ll have without supervision.
-Knowing that a parent can trust a teen with small things, like keeping up with household chores or schoolwork, equals trust in bigger things, like borrowing the car or setting a curfew time.
+Let your big kids know that you’re watching their (and their peers) behavior as an indicator of how they will behave when there is no supervision.
+Knowing that a parent can trust their middle schooler with small things, like keeping up with household chores or schoolwork, equals trust with bigger things down the road, like borrowing the car or setting a curfew time.

 5. Be Specific When Setting Boundaries